-If you're using a marketing automation tool like MailChimp or HubSpot that enables you to personalize mass emails and create automated, behavior-based workflows, you should create your emails ahead of time and make good use of your lead intelligence for effective communication.
+If you're using a marketing automation tool that enables you to personalize mass emails and create automated, behavior-based workflows, you should create your emails ahead of time and make good use of your lead intelligence for effective communication.

 When you are making calls, try to avoid relying on scripts which can make your conversations seem forced or robotic.
 You should have a list of objectives for each call, though.
 Are there particular questions you would like answered to?
 Are their common questions you can address to mitigate future obstacles new customers may encounter?

 If your onboarding process relies heavily on customer feedback, surveys can be a useful way to get that information in a way that doesn’t take up a significant amount of your team’s time.
 It can also be an opportunity for ideation – asking what customers think could be improved in your solution and identifying highly engaged customers who may want to participate in a case study.

 The key to educating your customers is providing them with the tools they need or will need to understand how your product works and how to troubleshoot common issues.
 Auditing existing content such as user guides, help documents, and other technical documentation will help you identify what you have.
 Conversations with new customers and your technical support team will help you identify what you need.

 A large portion of your onboarding content will be product-specific, but it is worthwhile to create content that addresses some of the challenges of implementing an MPS solution for the first time.
 These don’t necessarily have to be technical, but can be informative resources about managed print to help customers with documenting and/or updating their print-related processes, for example.

 So, where does training fit into all of this?
 It makes sense to offer a training program as a line item for existing customers or those who would like a refresher, but the best way to ensure new customers are poised for success from the start is to integrate training into the onboarding process.